---

 ### Relation to the Broader Literature

-The finding that LLM identity is the dominant factor in the temperature–sensitivity relationship contributes to a growing literature examining LLM decision-making and rationality.
-Recent work has investigated how LLMs perform on classic decision-theoretic tasks (Binz & Schulz, 2023), how API parameters affect output quality (Renze & Guven, 2024), and whether LLMs exhibit systematic biases analogous to those documented in humans (Hagendorff et al., 2023).
+The finding that LLM identity is the leading qualitative differentiator in the temperature–sensitivity relationship across these four exploratory cells contributes to a growing literature examining LLM decision-making and rationality.
+Recent work has investigated how LLMs perform on classic decision-theoretic tasks [@binz2023], how API parameters affect output quality [@renze2024], and whether LLMs exhibit systematic biases analogous to those documented in humans [@hagendorff2023].
 Our results suggest that the mapping from temperature to choice quality is not a universal property of LLM decoding but depends on model-specific characteristics — potentially reflecting differences in training, architecture, or the relationship between the temperature parameter and the model's internal representations.

 ### Limitations